Amberyunzhu/Tools-Project-ROESM/README.md

 ## Run Instructions

-First, please download the two csv files and record their absolute parts.
-You will need to input the ***absolute file path*** at the beginning of the Jupyter Notebook.
+First, please download the two csv files and record their absolute paths.
+You will need to input the ***absolute file paths*** at the beginning of the Jupyter Notebook.
 Then you can continue to run the source code by simply hitting "SHIFT + ENTER".